My own additions to a classic collection.

 The football team and the cheerleaders were holding a bonfire at the start of the season.
 It was out in the country, in an open field with the river on one side and wooded hills on the other.
 The sky was clear and dark, and the weather warm.
 The coaches and teachers who were supervising couldn't keep an eye on everyone, and every once in a while some of the kids would slip off alone with each other to a dark corner of the field, and come back a little later looking like they'd been rolling around in the grass and leaves.

-It was late—almost time to head back into town as the bonfire was burning low—when a couple of the football players with their dates took one last walk around the in the darkest part of the field.
+It was late—almost time to head back into town as the bonfire was burning low—when a couple of the football players with their dates took one last walk around in the darkest part of the field.
 One of them tripped and fell to his hands and knees, and when he came back up again he was holding something soft and leathery.
 At first they thought it was a sheet, or a set of discarded curtains.
-It was when they got it back into the light that they discovered it was a bag of skin, still tangled up inside of some old clothes.
+It was only when they got it back into the light that they discovered it was a bag of skin, still tangled up inside of some old clothes.

 That ended the party in a hurry, and the next day the police were out combing the field.

-"My uncle said it sounded like the work of a Yee Naaldlooshii," Michael Ironhorse some told his friends later that week, as they were hanging out in his basement after school.
-Michael wasn't on the football team, but the players had told him and most of the rest of the school all about the thing they had found out in the field.
+"My uncle said it sounded like the work of a Yee Naaldlooshii," Michael Ironhorse told some of his friends later that week, as they were hanging out in his basement after school.
+Michael wasn't on the football team, but the players had told him and most of the rest of the school about the thing they had found out in the field.
 "It's a kind of Navajo witch or warlock," he explained to the others.
 "They can turn themselves into animals by wearing the animal's skin.
 And if they put on the skin of a person, they can turn themselves into that person."

 "But doesn't that mean they have to take the skin off the person?" his friend Emily Wallace asked.
 Michael nodded.
 "Gross!" she exclaimed.